Long Island Sound: Fish

-The most common marine fish in the Sound include porgy, butterfish, winter flounder, summer flounder, windowpane flounder, fourspot flounder, northern and striped sea robin, little skate, menhaden, Atlantic silversides, black seabass, blackfish (tautog), cunner, bluefish, and smooth dogfish.
+The most common marine fish in the sound include porgy, butterfish, winter flounder, summer flounder, windowpane flounder, fourspot flounder, northern and striped sea robin, little skate, menhaden, Atlantic silversides, black seabass, blackfish (tautog), cunner, bluefish, and smooth dogfish.
 Frequently Atlantic bonito and false albacore, both members of the tuna family, enter the sound and can be caught by anglers from small boats and shore.
-Many species have declined rapidly since 1975 due to over fishing.
-Winter flounder may not be currently present except for rare, small local populations.
-Tautog and summer flounder are also less numerous.
+Long-term trawl surveys indicate that the composition of the Sound's finfish community is changing, with warm-adapted species increasing and cold-adapted species declining, while overall finfish diversity remains high.
 Anadromous fishes include striped bass, white perch, alewives, blueback herring, and American and hickory shad.
-Although several shark species likely infrequently wander in and out of the Sound, e.g. blue shark, mako shark, hammerhead shark and thresher shark, there are only four species of sharks which are regularly found in the area.
+Although several shark species likely infrequently wander in and out of the sound, e.g. blue shark, mako shark, hammerhead shark and thresher shark, there are only four species of sharks which are regularly found in the area.
 These are the sand tiger shark, the sandbar shark, the spiny dogfish and the smooth dogfish.